 The Gene Researcher for a Week program was created to foster the growth of genetic clinician-scientists through high school students in Canada.

-Participants can learn how genes cause human genetic disorders and how top scientists translate these findings into treatments and cures for genetic diseases.
-In this program you will participate in the activities in the lab with as much hands on experience as possible.
-The GRFAW mentoring program is a great opportunity for YOU to learn about human genetics research and connect with the scientific community.
+Students will participate in the lab activities with as much hands on experience as possible.
+The GRFAW program is a great opportunity for YOU to learn about human genetics research and connect with the scientific community.

-- Must be a high school student in grade 11 or 12 (or equivalent for Quebec residents)
+- Must be a high school student in grade 11 or 12, CEGEP-I or Sec5 for Quebec residents

 - Must be 16 years of age by January 1st of the participation year